 Don’t forget that many plants are also a viable source of protein.
 Edamame, tofu, tempeh, whole grains, beans, lentils, nuts, and even some vegetables contain substantial quantities of protein in combination with fiber.
 Due to their fiber component, these foods can also help suppress your appetite.
 Protein is even more important if you exercise.
 You’re already aware that you need protein to build muscle but you also need it if you do endurance workouts since during sustained periods of endurance exercise can lead to oxidation of amino acids from protein, especially if you’re eating a low-carb or low-calorie diet.

 The Bottom Line

 If you’re trying to lose weight, protein is your pal.
-Enjoy a diversity of protein sources, including plant-based ones, but don’t reduce the benefits by washing them down with a sugary beverage – and that includes soft drinks and fruit juice.
+Enjoy a diversity of protein sources, including plant-based ones, but don’t reduce the benefits by washing them down with a sugar-sweetened drink – and that includes soft drinks and fruit juice.
 Sugar has no nutritional value and is linked with health problems, like obesity and heart disease.
 Even fruit juice is a concentrated source of natural sugar that can rapidly spike your blood sugar.
-Stick to sugar-free beverages and don’t be afraid to reach for a glass of the universal beverage, water.
+Stick to a sugar-sweetened drink and don’t be afraid to reach for a glass of the universal beverage, water.

 Forbes.com.
 “This is Why Drinking a Soda with Your Big, Juicy Hamburger is a Really Bad Idea”